jharwell/sierra/docs/src/requirements/index.rst

    See also :ref:`philosophy`.

 #.
 The post-processing pipeline for experimental data generally conforms to
-   SIERRA's :ref:`datamodel <datamodel>`.
+   SIERRA's :ref:`dataflow model <exp/dataflow>`.
 If your code isn't conformant, never fear!
-You can still use SIERRA--you will just have to define your own plugins for :ref:`data processing <plugins/proc>` and :ref:`product generation
+You can still use SIERRA--you will just have to define your own plugins for :ref:`data processing <plugins/proc>` and :ref:`product generation <plugins/prod>`.
-   <plugins/prod>`.

 .. _req/expef: